-While the 2018 inventory provides a recent snapshot of our county's GHG emissions, it's important to understand how the GHG emissions may change in the future.
-Our forecast in Figure 7 below paints a picture of a "business-as-usual" emissions scenario, illustrating how emissions could evolve if no additional climate actions are initiated at either local, state, or national levels.
-The forecast considers regional and local growth indicators, such as increases in households, population, building square footage, employees, and vehicle miles traveled.
+While the 2018 inventory provides a recent snapshot of our county's GHG emissions, it's important to understand how the GHG emissions may look up to 2030 and 2050.

+In an effort to better understand the potential trajectory of county-wide emissions and to assess the magnitude of GHG reductions necessary to reach our 2030 goal, we projected emissions from 2018 through 2050.
+This forecast paints a picture of a "business-as-usual" emissions scenario, illustrating how emissions could evolve if no additional climate actions are initiated at either local, state, or national levels.
+The forecast takes into account regional and local growth indicators, such as increases in households, population, building square footage, employees, and vehicle miles traveled.
 While accurately forecasting GHG emissions is challenging due to the multitude of influencing variables, we are committed to periodically updating these forecasts as more current information becomes available.
 This approach allows us to continuously reassess our strategies and actions in our mission to reduce emissions.

 Figure 7.
-GHG Emissions Business-as-Usual Forecast and Target Trajectory

-The forecasts illustrated in Figure 7 show how emissions in each sector are estimated to change over time in a business-as-usual scenario from 2005 to 2050.
+GHG Emissions Business-as-Usual Forecast and Target Trajectory show how emissions in each sector are estimated to change over time in a business-as-usual scenario from 2005 to 2050.
 The dotted line shows approximately where emissions levels should be to maintain a trajectory toward our goal of 50% GHG reductions compared to 2005 levels by 2030.
-The target trajectory line extends to carbon neutrality by 2050 for illustrative purposes only, as this is the target recommended by the IPCC and has not yet been adopted by the Board of County Supervisors.
+The target trajectory line extends to carbon neutrality by 2050 for illustrative purposes only, as this is the target recommended by the IPCC though such a target has not yet been adopted by the Board of County Supervisors.
 The forecasts show that emissions are projected to increase by 37% from 2005 to 2030 and 57% from 2005 to 2050.
 The difference between the top forecast line (i.e., top of the colored chart) and dotted goal line demonstrates that ambitious climate action will be needed to meet our 2030 reduction goal and potential future 2050 reduction goal.